 Sixteen drawings from my Gone to Feed the Roses portfolio are included in The Brattleboro Museum & Art Center's (VT) All Flowers Keep the Light with Amy Jenkins, Claire Elliott, Anna Schuleit Haber, John Willis/Robin Behn/Matan Rubinstein, Cathy Osman, and Miles Chapin.
 The show runs through June 13, 2021.
 I'm grateful to curator Mara Williams for exhibiting the drawings in a cycle as I conceived them, and Sarah Freeman and her crew for the expert installation.
 In-person celebration: Sat., May 15th, 5:30-7:30PM, Brattleboro Museum & Art Center, 10 Vernon St. Brattleboro, VT.

-Happy to share news that The Boston Globe just published Cate McQuaid's review of my solo exhibition "This Ain't No Party, This Ain't No Disco".
+Happy to share news that The Boston Globe just published Cate McQuaid's review of my solo exhibition at the Steven Zevitas Gallery, "This Ain't No Party, This Ain't No Disco".
 Read in full here -

 "Painter Colleen Kiely brings the face beyond portraiture - works at Steven Zevitas Gallery question the viewer's reflexive search for identity..."